-Edsviken is such a beautiful elongated bay some 15 minutes north of Stockholm city.
-This place really gives you wibes of the archipelago.
+Edsviken is a beautiful elongated bay some 15 minutes north of Stockholm city thatreally gives you the wibes of the archipelago.
 Walking and biking around the bay you will pass by two castles, several meadows with grazing horses , seaside villas and lots of cliffs and small sandy beaches that are just perfect for a picnic or a swim.

 How to get to Edsviken?